Nokia-Bell-Labs/InWriting/README.md

 ```
 ## Reproduce Results

-Set up the arguments of your desired experiment in the .py depend on the task
+Set up the arguments for your desired experiment in the task-dependent .py file.

 ### InWriting Reproduction: